Observation of Chemical Reactions between a Trapped Ion and Ultracold Feshbach Dimers

 An important premise to control ion-neutral interactions in the ultracold regime is the understanding of the relevant reaction channels. {Examples are} charge transfer~\cite{Ratschbacher:2012, Haze:2015, Jyothi2016, Joger:2017}, spin exchange~\cite{Ratschbacher:2013, Sikorsky:2018, Fuerst:2018:spin} and three-body recombination \cite{Haerter2012,PerezRios2015,Kruekow2016,Mohammadi2021}.
-The exceptional control over the quantum states of trapped ions~\cite{Monroe:1995, Leibfried:2003} makes it possible to study these chemical reactions at the single particle level and gives direct experimental access to the reaction products, their quantum states and energies, as well as their branching ratios. {Single trapped ions can thus be used as probes} to detect properties of the ultracold gases in which they are immersed~\cite{Schmid:2010,Joger:2017} as well as for charged quantum impurity studies~\cite{Tomza:2019, Astrakharchik:2021, Christensen2021cpa, Oghittu2021}.
-Moreover, ultracold molecule-ion mixtures can be used to form cold molecular ions with applications in quantum information and precision spectroscopy~\cite{MurPetit:2012, Khanyile2015, Wolf:2016, Chou:2017, Sinhal:2020, Katz2021}.
+The exceptional control over the quantum states of trapped ions~\cite{Monroe:1995, Leibfried:2003} makes it possible to study these chemical reactions at the single particle level and gives direct experimental access to the reaction products, their quantum states and energies, as well as their branching ratios. {Single trapped ions can thus be used as probes} to detect properties of the ultracold gases in which they are immersed~\cite{Schmid:2010,Joger:2017}\rere{e.g. BEC-BCS crossover regime~\cite{Zwerger2012tbb} and the charged polarons} ~\cite{Tomza:2019, Astrakharchik:2021, Christensen2021cpa, Oghittu2021a}.
+Moreover, ultracold molecule-ion mixtures can be used to form cold molecular ions with applications in quantum information and precision spectroscopy~\cite{MurPetit:2012, Khanyile2015, Wolf:2016, Chou:2017, Sinhal:2020, Katz2021}